tigergraph/gsql-graph-algorithms/algorithms/GraphML/Embeddings/FastRP/README.md

 ### Getting UDF
 `fastRP()` is a user-defined function utilized in `tg_fastRP_query.gsql` \
-The code defined in `fastRP.cpp` should be pasted inside the `UDIMPL` namespace inside of `ExprFunctions.hpp`.
+The code defined in `tg_fastRP.cpp` should be pasted inside the `UDIMPL` namespace inside of `ExprFunctions.hpp`.
 Be sure to also paste the proper `include` statements at the top of the `ExprFunctions.hpp`
 ```bash
 # open file and paste code